AliKhoda/bob.blitz/README.rst

 Installation
 ------------

 Complete Bob's `installation`_ instructions.
-Then, to install this pacakge, run::
+Then, to install this package, run::

   $ conda install bob.blitz